hiroyuki-kasai/SGDLibrary/README.md

 run_me_first;
 ```

-Usage example (logistic regression problem)
+Simplest usage example: 4 steps!
 ----------------------------

-Now, you just execute "**demo.m**" for demonstration of this package.
+Just execute `demo` for the simplest demonstration of this package.
+This is the case of logistic regression problem.

 ```Matlab
 %% Execute the demonstration script demo;